shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 3. On the Metrics Advisor welcome page, select your directory, subscription and workspace information and select **Get started**.
 You are now prepared to create your first Data feed.

-   > **Note:-** If you see that **Get Started** button is not available for you, it means that the metric advisor service is not fully available yet.
+   > **Note:-** If you see that the **Get Started** button is not available for you, it means that the metric advisor service is not fully available yet.
 Please wait for 20-30 minutes and try again after refreshing the page.

     ![Connect to Metrics Advisor workspace](./media/AI4.3.6.png)